-The Natural History Museum in Oslo is where you can see the famous fossil known as "Ida", the oldest primate fossil known and the most complete fossil of an early primate.
+At The Natural History Museum in Oslo you can see the fossil "Ida" - the world's oldest complete primate skeleton.

 Zoological and geological exhibitions

 All days: 10–20

 Botanical Garden (free entrance)